lycheebbltwee/morse-code-translator/README.md

 I created three scripts to keep my code modular and further separate the roles of the functions.
 Whilst working on my translation script, I made frequent use of console.log to make sure I was getting the correct result from my expressions.

 This project was helpful in consolidating my knowledge and skills using Objects and iterators within JavaScript.

+## Refactor

+Upon having a code review, it was suggested to refactor my JavaScript and further break down the functions.
+This was a good challenge for me, especially to think about how I could use one function to translate both ways.
+I decided to use ternary operators to achieve this goal.
+I also included unit testing for my functions to make sure that it executed the way it was supposed to.
+However I do think that if I did Test-Driven Development and started with writing tests, the tests would be less biased.